Resettlement and humanitarian admission - Germany | DIP EUAA

 | Period 2028-2029 |

 Germany has been carrying out resettlement since 2012.
-In 2016, the German resettlement procedure was embedded in the EU resettlement program.
-Currently all resettlement admissions are on hold (see below).
+In 2016, the German resettlement procedure was embedded in the EU resettlement programme.
+Currently all resettlement admissions are on hold.

 For the period 2024-2025, Germany pledged to receive 13,100 refugees under resettlement and 24,000 refugees under humanitarian admission programmes.
-Until mid-year 2025, Germany admitted 4,948 persons under the resettlement programmes mainly from Türkiye, Egypt, Jordan, Kenya and EMY Libya via Rwanda as well as 1,508 persons under the humanitarian admission programme for Afghans.
+Until mid-year 2025, Germany admitted 4,948 persons under the resettlement programmes mainly from Türkiye, Egypt, Jordan, Kenya and Libya through Rwanda, as well as 1,508 persons under the humanitarian admission programme for Afghans.

-In March 2025, after the Federal Elections, the German government decided in its coalition agreement to end Voluntary Federal Admission Programmes as far as possible and not to launch any new programmes.
-Germany is currently examining how the coalition agreement to end voluntary admissions as far as possible can be implemented with regard to the above-mentioned programmes.
-Those programmes, along with all activities in the field of Resettlement, remain suspended until further notice.
+In March 2025 after the federal elections, the government decided in its coalition agreement to end Voluntary Federal Admission Programmes as far as possible and not to launch any new programmes.
+Germany is currently examining how the coalition agreement to end voluntary admissions as far as possible can be implemented for current programmes.
+Those programmes, along with all activities in the field of resettlement, remain suspended until further notice.

-Refugees have access to the German resettlement programme only through UNHCR submissions; individual applications cannot be received.
-UNHCR sends the resettlement dossiers in electronic form for the consideration of the Federal Office for Migration and Refugees (BAMF).
+Identification and referral: Refugees have access to the resettlement programme only through UNHCR submissions; individual applications cannot be received.
+UNHCR sends the resettlement dossiers electronically for BAMF's consideration.

-After being submitted by UNHCR and pre-selected, the resettlement candidates take part in two interviews.
-During the first interview, the personal data of the candidates as well as all facts pertaining to the admission criteria are being examined.
-In addition, the interview serves to explain the meaning of resettlement to Germany to the participants and to inform them about the procedure.
+Assessment: After being submitted by UNHCR and pre-selected, resettlement candidates take part in two interviews.
+During the first interview, the personal data of the candidate and all facts pertaining to the admission criteria are examined.
+In addition, the interview serves to explain the meaning of resettlement in Germany and to inform about the procedure.
 In a further step, the possible presence of exclusion grounds will be verified.

-Under the current framework, there is no specific deadline defined by law.
-The timeframe between submission and departure is usually approaching six months.
-However, the processing time in resettlement may also vary from country to country, e.g. due to the different processing times for exit permits.
-With the implementation of the Union Plan according to the URF deadlines in accordance with the Regulation will apply.
+Timeframe: Under the current framework, there is no specific deadline defined by law.
+The timeframe between submission and departure is usually about 6 months.
+However, the processing time in resettlement may also vary from country to country, for example due to the different processing times for exit permits.
+With the implementation of the Union Plan, the URF deadlines in accordance with the regulation will apply.

 Pre-departure measures are organised in cooperation with an implementing partner, including:

-- A three-day pre-departure cultural orientation provides information about travel arrangements, life in Germany and initial cultural orientation.
+- A 3-day pre-departure cultural orientation provides information on travel arrangements, life in Germany and an initial cultural orientation.
 The courses are designed to inform about Germany and manage expectations, thereby facilitating integration.

-On behalf of BAMF, IOM carries out a medical examination 48 hours before departure to make sure the person is fit to travel.
+On behalf of BAMF, the IOM carries out a medical examination 48 hours before departure to ensure the person is fit to travel.

-Germany also carries out face-to-face information sessions related to the travel phase through an implementing partner.
-Please see pre-departure phase for details.
+Germany also carries out face-to-face information sessions related to the travel phase through an implementing partner (see pre-departure phase for details).

 Arrival in Germany is commonly organised in groups and by charter flight.
-Resettled refugees are guided through the procedures at departure/destination airports and then stay for two weeks in a reception facility for initial care, orientation and advice.
-In cases of serious medical need or other relevant vulnerabilities, direct entry via scheduled flights may also be arranged.
+Resettled refugees are guided through the procedures at departure/destination airports and then stay for 2 weeks in a reception facility for initial care, orientation and advice.
+In cases of serious medical need or other vulnerabilities, direct entry by a scheduled flight may also be arranged.

-In the reception facility, the resettlement refugees take part in additional up to five-day orientation courses.
+In the reception facility, resettled refugees take part in additional up to 5-day orientation courses.
 They are taught the basic German vocabulary to be able to communicate in everyday life.
-In addition, information about life in Germany such as education, work, mobility and health are provided.
-Also, advice on the first steps at the new place of residence is given.
-The state reception authorities as well as welfare organizations such as Caritas or the German Red Cross are involved in the orientation courses.
+In addition, information on life in Germany, such as education, work, mobility and healthcare, are provided.
+Advice is provided on the first steps at the new place of residence.
+The state reception authorities and welfare organisations, such as Caritas or the German Red Cross, are involved in orientation courses.

 Local authorities take over the responsibility for post-arrival services.
-Resettled refugees are eligible to social benefits under SGB II or SGB XII.
-However, the residence permit also grants resettlement refugees a work permit, which is intended to support their swift integration into the labour market.
+Resettled refugees are eligible for social benefits under SGB II or SGB XII.
+However, the residence permit also grants resettled refugees a work permit, which is intended to support their swift integration into the labour market.

-Germany implemented various resettlement programmes based on Section 23 of the Residence Act (AufenthG) as legal basis.
-The current resettlement rogramme is based on (bi-) annual quotas within the framework of the European Resettlement Programme.
+Germany implemented various resettlement programmes based on Section 23 of the Residence Act (AufenthG).
+The current resettlement programme is based on (bi-)annual quotas within the framework of the European Resettlement Programme.

-Germany set up various humanitarian programmes, using Section 23(2) of the Residence Act (AufenthG) as legal basis.
-In situations of war and acute crisis, these programs serve to facilitate the ad hoc admission of refugees.
+Various humanitarian programmes were set up under Section 23(2) of the Residence Act (AufenthG).
+In situations of war and acute crisis, these programmes serve to facilitate the ad hoc admission of refugees.

-Three programmes facilitated the arrival of approximately 20.000 Syrian refugees from Syria, its neighbouring countries Egypt and Libya between 2013 and 2015.
+Three programmes facilitated the arrival of approximately 20,000 Syrian refugees from Syria and neighbouring countries, Egypt and Libya, from 2013-2015.

 The selection criteria and the rights of persons admitted through a humanitarian programme are determined in the specific admission directives of the individual programmes.

-The programme "New Start in a Team” (Neustart im Team, NesT) is a government and civil society resettlement programme for particularly vulnerable refugees which was officially launched as a pilot project in May 2019.
-It was made a regular admission programme in July 2022.
+The programme "New Start in a Team” (Neustart im Team, NesT) is a government and civil society resettlement programme for particularly vulnerable refugees.
+It was officially launched as a pilot project in May 2019 and made a regular admission programme in July 2022.
 As NesT is linked to resettlement, all NesT admissions are currently on hold.
 The programme is foreseen to end by 31 December 2025.

 Since 2019, 186 individuals have been supported through 43 mentoring groups.